Douglas F. Kelly: Education and academic career

-He then took his first long term call as senior minister of First Presbyterian Church in Dillon, SC where he remained from 1973 to 1981.
+Kelly took his first long term call as senior minister of First Presbyterian Church in Dillon, South Carolina where he remained from 1973 to 1981.
 From the Carolinas he and his then family of four children transitioned to Northern, CA where he had received funding for two years of translation work on John Calvin's Sermons on Second Samuel which he later published with Banner of Truth.
-From the years of 1981-1983, he worked there with a somewhat controversial figure, R.J.
+From 1981 to 1983, he worked there with R.J.
 Rushdoony, editing the Journal of Christian Reconstruction, speaking domestically and internationally, and carrying on the translation work.
-During the end of his time in CA, he was called by Reformed Theological Seminary in Jackson, MS, to be their Professor of Systematic Theology.
+During the end of his time in CA, he was called by Reformed Theological Seminary in Jackson, Mississippi, to be their Professor of Systematic Theology.
 With a fifth child recently born, the family returned to the South, where Dr. Kelly taught at the Jackson campus for the next 12 years, working with David F. Wright at the University of Edinburgh as editor-in-chief of Calvin's Old Testament commentary.

-As RTS opened further extension campuses first in Orlando, then later Charlotte, Dr. Kelly made weekly trips at different periods to each one as a visiting lecturer, ultimately transitioning to Charlotte in 1994, when RTS purchased the former Carmel Baptist Church as a full campus.
-He remained there as the Richard Jordan Professor of Theology until his retirement in 2016, and now holds the title of Professor of Theology Emeritus In addition to full-time teaching as well as writing (below), he spent nearly every Sunday when he was in Jackson and later in Charlotte preaching exegetically through various books of the Bible.
+As Reformed Theological Seminary opened further extension campuses first in Orlando, Florida, then later in Charlotte, North Carolina, Kelly made weekly trips at different periods to each one as a visiting lecturer, ultimately transitioning to Charlotte in 1994, when Reformed Theological Seminary purchased the former Carmel Baptist Church as a full campus.
+He remained there as the Richard Jordan Professor of Theology until his retirement in 2016, and now holds the title of Professor of Theology Emeritus.
+In addition to full-time teaching as well as writing, he spent nearly every Sunday when he was in Jackson and later in Charlotte preaching.
 These churches included First Presbyterian Church (Young Seekers' Sunday School Class), Trinity Presbyterian in Jackson (interim), Second Presbyterian in Yazoo City (interim Wednesdays and Sunday evenings), Sovereign Grace in Charlotte (of which he was a founding member) and Reedy Creek Presbyterian Church in Minturn, SC.
-From the time in Mississippi, we have his commentary on II Corinthians, New Life in the Wasteland: 2 Corinthians on the Cost and Glory of Christian Ministry.
-And from Reedy Creek we have the commentaries of Revelation and later Deuteronomy.
-The sermons from each of these eras are in the process of being digitized and placed on a dedicated site, DFKarchives.org.